-In the spring of 2018, a small group of volunteers from The Junior League of Austin visited Guerrero-Thompson Elementary school in the Rundberg area (97.6% economically disadvantaged), measured 655 children for shoes, and returned 4 weeks later to distribute brand-new shoes to every single student in the school.
+In spring of 2018, a small group of volunteers from the JLA visited Guerrero-Thompson Elementary school in the Rundberg area (97.6% economically disadvantaged), measured 655 children for shoes and returned 4 weeks later to distribute new shoes to every student in the school.

 $20 buys a pair of shoes for one child in need!

 We know how difficult it can be to find volunteer activities for your team